California Lemon Law Attorney Advocating for Consumer Protection

 There are two main requirements you need to meet to file a lemon law claim in California.
 You may qualify for a refund, replacement vehicle, or cash settlement under California’s Lemon Law if:

 - You purchased or leased a covered vehicle.
 Covered vehicles include cars, pickup trucks, SUVs, vans, and motorhomes.
-Both new and used vehicles can qualify—as long as they are still covered under a factory or manufacturer’s warranty.
+Both new and CPO Vehicles can qualify—as long as they are still covered under a factory or manufacturer’s warranty.
 California’s Lemon Law covers vehicles purchased or leased for personal or family use, as well as many vehicles purchased or leased for business purposes.
 Vehicles that are not covered under California’s Lemon Law include non-registered vehicles (i.e., off-road vehicles) and vehicles that have been abused.

 - Your covered vehicle is considered a lemon.
 Your vehicle must be considered a lemon.
 This is determined based on the factors we outlined above.
 Your vehicle must meet the lemon law presumption, and you must be able to demonstrate that you gave the dealership a reasonable number of opportunities to remedy the issue.

 If you meet both of these requirements, then you qualify for lemon law protection in California.
 A California Lemon Law lawyer can help you, and we encourage you to contact us promptly so we can prepare your demand.

 How Much Does it Cost to File a California Lemon Law Claim?

 In California Lemon Law cases, we can bill our lawyers’ fees and the costs of pursuing a claim to the vehicle’s manufacturer.
 As a result, it costs you nothing to engage our firm for your case.

 Talk to a California Lemon Law Attorney for Free